ydb-platform/ydb/BUILD.md

 ### Functional tests

 Before launch tests you need to build YDB CLI and YDB server binaries.
-Also you can save [ydbd](https://ydb.tech/en/docs/downloads/#ydb-server) binary file and use it.
+Also you can load [ydbd](https://ydb.tech/en/docs/downloads/#ydb-server) binary file and use it.
 To launch YDB CLI python tests run `ydb_cli` test suite via pytest according to this [instruction](ydb/tests/functional/README.md).